Deploy Kubernetes Resources using Terraform

 2. From there, generate your access keys and copy them.

-3. Configure your AWS CLI with the access keys, region, and output format to connect to the console.
+3. Configure the AWS CLI with credentials, a default region, and an output format so Terraform can authenticate to AWS and call the required APIs.

 $ aws configure